japrozs/japrozsaini/content/increase-npm-installs.md

             a++;
             console.log(`Added ${a} Downloads!\n`);
         });
+}
+addDL();
 ```

-To use this script, just change the name to your package name
+To use this script, just change the name to your package name in the registry URl